unicode-org/message-format-wg/exploration/0474-text-vs-code.md

 ## Requirements

-Easy things should be easy, and hard things should be possible.
+Common things should be easy, uncommon things should be possible.

 Developers and translators should be able to read and write the syntax easily in a text editor.